drahcirtan/KoderKode/README.md

 Learning how to create a website, different between Git Desktop and Visual Studio Code Visual Code to Link up with GitHub

+Purpose is to help the developer community (esp the Junior Role).
+As a senioer developer, sometimes we do forget a thing or two, hence, recording whatever I have learnt or practise over the period.

+ABAP Developer, Web Developer.

+Website shall focus on two main topics, SAP and Website.
+1) SAP consist of SAP Process Flow and ABAP Development
+2) Website consist of HTML, CSS and builind a website from scratch.